Milky Slushy with Purple Yam

 - Ice crusher – if you already have an ice crusher at home you can use that crush your ice.
 The texture wont be the same as the shaved ice

-- Manual ice shaver – you can get this from Philippines.
+- Manual ice shaver – freeze some ice using a box container or in a plastic bag.
+You can get manual ice shaver from Philippines.
 I had 1 and lent it to someone…now I dont know where it is?!?
-If you mix some water and either condensed milk or evaporated milk and freeze it a large plastic container you can use your manual ice shaver.
+You can also mix some water and either condensed milk or evaporated milk and freeze it a large plastic container you can use your manual ice shaver too.
 It’s not as easy as the machine but it does the job.

 Let’s talk about the milk powder.
 I know it’s unusual to milk powder but it makes sense.
 As it’s really hot in Philippines, everything melts so quickly and Iskrambol shouldn’t be watery.
 Though, after a while it does become watery because of the ice melting but you’re probably done eating by then.
 Using powdered milk slows the melting, it helps it become thicker and milk powder are tasty too.
 I used Nestle Nido as it’s available at my local grocery store.
 You can use anything milk powder you like or if you prefer using condensed milk or evaporated milk they are good too.